monurcan/SummerSchoolChallenge/README.md

 To get your current metadata you should:
 - Press the **Generate your data** link on the Dashboard page.
 - Press the **Get your data** link on the Dashboard page.

+## Supplied Python Scripts
+In the 'src' folder you will find a few scripts to help you get started on your fungi adventure.
+- 'create_shoppinglist.py': Will help you prepare your metadata-shoppinglist and save it as an .csv file
+- 'fungi_network.py': Will train a simple EfficientNet for classification of fungi images and create predictions saved as a .csv file
+- 'random_fungi_predictions.py': Randomly assigns labels to the test set

+## Getting Started
+This should get you started in the challenge:

+- Download the image data
+- Login with your team name and password
+- Prepare your data
+- Get your data
+- Adapt and run the `random_fungi_predictions.py` example script
+- Use the basic image classification pipeline in `fungi_network.py` and train a network on the imaging data
+- Upload the predictions
+- Investigate the available metadata in the training set, and cultivate the ultimate strategy for your fungi-fueled team! 🍄

 ### Buying more metadata